MERNCraft/css-only-games-1/README.md

 The rules says: "If any  of the radio button `<input>`s  is `:checked`, play the animation.
 If not, stop the animation."
 So it doesn't matter which button is checked.
 They all agree with each other.

-What happens if you specify that it only the button with an `id` of `play` is to make the animation play?
+What happens if you specify that only the button with an `id` of `play` is to make the animation play?
 Try this:
 ```css
 input#play:checked ~ a::after {
   animation: timer 1s forwards step-end;